BennettElisa/black-women-inspire/README.md

 ![image](portraits-of-women.jpeg)
 Licensed Photo from [Adobe Stock](https://stock.adobe.com/)

-# 65 Inspiring Quotes from Black Women To Celebrate Black History Month
+# 65 Inspiring Quotes from Black Women

-> In honor of Black History month here is a collected 65 inspiring quotes from Black women.
+> A collection of 65 inspiring quotes from Black women.
 Quotes range from civil-rights icons to writers, singers, poets, politicians, lawyers and influencers.
 All of these quotes will inspire you and help you seize each day with confidence, courage and self-love.

 # Install using npm